 As it can be concluded from the previous discussion, coverage under the J-RW mechanism is related to r_c , α and β .
 However, an analytical expression for the coverage considering r_c , α and β is difficult to be derived and its further investigation will be based on simulations presented in the following section.
 Let $C_j(t)$ ($\tilde{C}j(t)$) denote the coverage under the J-RW mechanism in a similar way as $C_r(t)$ ($\tilde{C}r(t)$) denotes coverage under the RW mechanism.
-After a long time, it is reasonable to assume that the J-RW agent will have moved to all different network parts and have covered (on average) the same proportion of network nodes within each visited network part.
-Therefore, at time t it is expected that (on average) the fraction of non-visited neighbor nodes of the node that the agent is located at, will be $N \times C_j(t)$.
+After a long time, it is reasonable to assume that the J-RW-agent will have moved to all different network parts and have covered (on average) the same proportion of network nodes within each visited network part.
+Therefore, at time t it is expected that (on average) the fraction of non-visited neighbor nodes of the node that the agent is located at, will be $N \times (1 - C_j(t))$.
 Following an analysis similar to the one presented for the case of the RW mechanism, the following analytical expression for coverage under the J-RW can be written where k' is a positive constant depending on the particulars of the topology (i.e., r_c) and the J-RW mechanism (i.e., α and β), as it will be also shown in the following section using simulation results.

-$$\tilde{C}{j}(t) = 1 - e^{-\frac{k'}{N}t},$$ (6)
+$$\widetilde{C}i(t) = 1 - e^{-\frac{k}{N}t},\tag{6}$$

-5 Simulation Results and Evaluation
+5. Simulation results and evaluation

-A simulation program exploiting the capabilities of the Omnet++ simulation platform, [21], was created for the simulation purposes.
-The aim of the simulation results presented is this section is twofold: to confirm the analytical findings of the previous section and to shed more light on the behavior of the J-RW mechanism (mostly in comparison to the RW mechanism) for cases not covered by the analysis.
+A simulation program exploiting the capabilities of the Omnet++ simulation platform, [25], was created for the simulation purposes.
+The aim of the simulation results presented in this section is twofold: to confirm the analytical findings of the previous section and to shed more light on the behavior of the J-RW mechanism (mostly in comparison to the RW mechanism) for cases not covered by the analysis.

 There are multiple simulation runs executed under specific sets of parameters for the network and the investigated schemes.
 During each simulation run there is a large-scale node set up, with node population varying from 100 to 3000 nodes depending on the case.
 The nodes are placed at random locations on a square plain $[0,1] \times [0,1]$.
 The random positions (x_u, y_u) of each node $u \in V$ are chosen within the set [0,1] using the uniform probability distribution.
 Each node u is aware about its own position: (x_u, y_u) .
 Each node is connected to some other node if the euclidean distance among them is less or equal to r_c .
-Clearly, for $r_c \geq \sqrt{2}$, the resulting network is fully connected.
+Clearly, for $r_c \ge \sqrt{2}$, the resulting network is fully connected.
 Depending on N (the size of the network), the lower bound of r_c for which the topology remains connected varies (typically decreases as N increases).
-Four different values of r_c (0.05, 0.1 0.5 and 1.0) are considered in the sequel for those topologies of N = 1000.
+Four different values of r_c (0.05, 0.1, 0.5 and 1.0) are considered in the sequel for those topologies of N = 1000.
 Note that all four values are less than $\sqrt{2} \approx 1.4$, since a fully connected network is not representative of the wireless environment (e.g., wireless sensor networks) that is considered here.
+Networks with values of $N \ge 10^4$ were impossible to be simulated due to restrictions in memory imposed by our simulator.